 Four newly discovered pieces (two necklaces and two bracelets) from my mysterious 1930s jewelry manufacturer are shown here, including one with a few elements not seen before.
 All are unquestionably this designer’s work.

 This matching necklace/bracelet set has several newly discovered elements.
-Although the fully enameled tubular mesh chain is the same type seen in the two mocha-and-chocolate colored necklaces shown in Parts One and Four, this is the first time that I’ve seen this “looped” trim effect at one end.
+Although the tubular mesh chain is same one seen in the two mocha-and-chocolate colored necklaces shown in Parts One and Four, this is the first time that I’ve seen this “looped” trim effect at one end.
 It gives the piece a very tailored yet sporty look.
 I’ve also never seen this central station before.
-It took me a while to remember why the shape looks familiar: Christian Dior resurrected the same elongated octagon shape in an Art Deco Revival necklace/bracelet set during the 1970s, using 18k gold, gripoix glass, and enamel.
+It took me a while to remember why the shape looks familiar: Christian Dior resurrected the same rectangular-octagon shape in an Art Deco Revival necklace/bracelet set during the 1970s, using 18k gold, gripoix glass, and enamel.
 The pair of square silvertone stations in the necklace is another newfound design element.
-The clasp is the same one this maker used for their goldtone choker shown in image #A-11 in Part One.
+The clasp is the same one this maker used for their goldtone choker shown in Part One.

 If you have any information about this jewelry or photographs of examples that have not yet appeared in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.